billtubbs/game-learner/README.md

 initial_values       0.50
 ```

+This combination of values produced the best performance against an expert player after 2000
+games.

-The following chart shows the results:
+The following chart shows the learning curves:

 <img src="images/learning_rates.png">